 As with the pre-production ideas meeting, amendments need to be made in a group – as one brand.
 A flurry of emails with everyone’s pet hates threatens to derail all the efforts you have made so far to avoid death by committee.
 Get in a room and agree on what’s important.
 Check it against your original mission statement.
 Then deliver purposeful, clear feedback that serves your original idea.

 6: Invite the agency to the feedback meeting

 Sound familiar?
 Yes, we’re treating the edit in the same way we treated the idea.
-The agency can bring in the director to explain how the video is delivering the big vision.
+The video production agency can bring in the director to explain how the video is delivering the big vision.
 This is the point of the project where lots of small tweaks might be suggested.
 Some of those will dilute your message if they’re allowed to slip into the edit brief.
-Having us in the room can help keep everyone aligned to the original brief.
+Having us in the room can help keep everyone aligned with the original brief.

 7: Dole out some peace offerings

 Someone’s going to be unhappy about what got left on the cutting room floor.
 If they try to insist on getting it shoehorned into the video, dampening the messaging in the process, pacify them.
 Earlier we talked about some ideas having to travel in a separate vehicle.
 Offer to package the interview they want as a separate entity, for instance.
 Don’t let them ram it into your product.

 8: Listen to others